raditya1117/HoneyBadger/python-errors/article.md

 y=x/10
 ```

-In this code, we tried to divide `x` by 10 without defining the variable `x` or assigning it any value.
+In this code, we tried to divide `x` by 10 without defining `x` or assigning it a value.
 Hence, the variable name `x`  isn't present in the scope of the program, and the program runs into `NameError` exception with the error message `NameError: name 'x' is not defined`.

 ```py
 Traceback (most recent call last):